LeahChi/Data_Quality_Pipeline/README.md

 # Data Quality Profiling Pipeline

-A schema-agnostic data quality pipeline for open datasets.
+A data quality pipeline for open datasets.
 Automatically profiles CSV datasets without prior knowledge of their structure or content.

 ## What it does